Carey Price: Later years, Masterton Trophy and health struggles (2021–present)

 On August 18, 2022, Canadiens general manager Kent Hughes announced that Price was unlikely to play during the 2022–23 season and that if he were to return at all, it would likely require additional surgery.
-Price later disclosed in an interview with The Athletic that the contemplated procedure was an osteochondral autograft transfer, but the odds of success were too low for him to consider it, given the risk to his day-to-day life were it not to succeed.
-Even if he had pursued the surgery, it would have been intended mainly to give Price something approaching normal faculty, not to resume active play.
+Price later disclosed in an interview with The Athletic that the contemplated procedure was still an OAT transfer, but the odds of success were too low for him to consider it, given the risk to his day-to-day life were it not to succeed.
+Even if he had pursued the surgery, it would have been intended mainly to give Price something approaching a pain-free life, not to resume active play.

 In April 2023, Price's spouse hinted at his retirement, stating their family was selling their longtime home on Montreal's South Shore and permanently moving to Kelowna, British Columbia at the end of the school year.
 Although Price himself wished he could return for the 2023–24 season, he realized that it would take a "miracle" to do so.
-Subsequently, The Athletic reported a few months later that Price had not only ruled out returning for the upcoming season, but concluded his hockey career was over.
-While Price remains under active contract until 2026, he told The Athletic that his knee swells up under even minimal strain and cannot withstand the workload of a full hockey season.
-His priority therefore has shifted to maintaining his quality of life, and "he knows he will never play professional hockey again."
+Subsequently, The Athletic reported a few months later that Price had not only ruled out returning for the upcoming season, but concluded his hockey career was over even though he was still under active contract until the end of the 2025-26 season.
+He told The Athletic that his knee swells up under even minimal strain and cannot withstand the workload of a full hockey season.
+His priority therefore has shifted to maintaining his quality of life, and he accepted that "he will never play professional hockey again."

 Prior to the beginning of the 2025–26 season, Price's contractual rights, along with a 2026 fifth-round pick, were traded to the San Jose Sharks in exchange for defenceman Gannon Laroque on September 5, 2025.
+However, this was merely a salary cap move, and it was understood by then that Price would never play again.
+After the season, he was inducted into the Hockey Hall of Fame.
+While his contract had just expired at the end of the season, he was in his second year of eligibility; he had not played a meaningful game since 2022 and had been on long-term injured reserve since then.
+The Sharks congratulated him on his induction, even though he had never suited up for them.